Methi Moong Daal Recipe

 • Put in a dash of lemon over the daal and Serve with Rotis/ phulkas or with Rice.

-29 Replies to “Methi Moong Daal Recipe”
+29 thoughts on “Methi Moong Daal Recipe”